 Referred to as eco-anxiety, climate distress, climate change anxiety, or climate anxiety, these terms describe anxiety related to the global climate crisis and the threat of environmental disaster.

-Worry about climate change is affecting more people as global warming becomes more apparent around the world.
+Worrying about climate change is affecting more people as global warming becomes more apparent around the world.
 This is a reasonable and healthy response to this kind of global threat.

 There is evidence that by talking about this worry and taking practical steps, it can lessen its impact on you.
 The key is not to freeze into inaction when it all seems so overwhelming.
 We can not sleepwalk into another decade of inaction when this is the last decade for meaningful action.